Learn more about trading with eToro

 So, why is day trading cryptoassets becoming more popular?

-- The crypto market is always open.
-It is not regulated like exchanges, so traders in Australia do not have to worry about time zone differences in the same way they would if they were trading on stock exchanges located in other cities around the world (more on that below).
+2. The crypto market is always open.
+It is not regulated like exchanges, so traders in Australia do not have to worry about time zone differences in the same way that they would if they were trading on stock exchanges located in other cities around the world (more on that below).

-Tip: Factors that affect the volatility of markets include the news cycle, economic data, and research reports.
+Tip: Factors that affect the volatility of markets include the news cycle, economic data and research reports.
 In the crypto markets, the same factors have an impact on cryptoassets.

 How does day trading work on global stock exchanges from Australia?